 So yes, the whole subject has become incredibly confusing.
 Hopefully, this article will help shed some light.

-What’s a Bartending License?
+What is a Bartending License?

-A bartending license is a license that indicates that you’ve passed a liquor-serving program certified by the state’s government.
+A bartending license is a license that indicates that you’ve passed a responsible service of liquor-serving program certified by the state’s government.
 You don’t receive any bartending training per se throughout these programs.
 Instead, you learn about the dangers of alcohol, the liquor laws in your country, state and city, and how to serve alcohol more responsibly.

 These programs should also teach you how to identify fake IDs, how to tell if someone is intoxicated, and how to cut someone off.

-What about a Bartending Certificate?
+What About a Bartending Certification?

-One of the main reasons why bartending schools award these certificates is because it’s a selling point.
+One of the main reasons why schools award these bartending certifications is because it’s a selling point.
 It helps them bring more students through their front door because they make it seem like you need one to get a bartending job.
 And to make this selling point seem more legit, some of these schools actually provide government certified liquor serving training so that you also receive a bartending license along with your certification.

 However, the cost of bartending school is far more expensive than the cost of getting your bartending license alone.
 So if you just want the license without the other training, bartending school isn’t worth it.

 To clarify, you DON’T need a bartending certificate to become a bartender.
-However, you may need a bartending license depending on what country and state you’re working in which we’ll look at below.
+However, you may need a bartending license depending on what country and state you’re working in which we’ll take a look at below.